Kanelmis/CAT_DSR/README.md

 1. SI dysarthric models trained on UASPEECH were tested on TORGO dataset's isolated speech and continuous speech seperately
 2. SI dysarthric models trained on TROGO were tested on entire UASPEECH.

-Specific paritition can be found under ```Partitions/test/UASPEECH_dysarthric_test``` & ```Partitions/test/TORGO_dysarthric_test```
+Specific paritition can be found under ```Partitions/test/UASPEECH_dysarthric_test``` & ```Partitions/test/TORGO_dysarthric_test``` directories.

 ## Acknowledgement
-This work is based on the [Speechbrain](https://github.com/speechbrain/speechbrain) toolkit and we have modifed the original repository to better fit our task based on Conformer_Small.
-In addition, we would like thank the effort of researcher of UASPEECH and TORGO dataset.
+This work is based on the [Speechbrain](https://github.com/speechbrain/speechbrain) toolkit, particularly utilizing the Conformer Small architecture.
+We also have adapted it to suit our specific tasks better.
+In addition, we want to acknowledge the researchers involved in developing the UA-Speech and TORGO datasets.